Tutorial 4: A Beginner's Guide to Choosing the Best Deflator

 This puts the number into perspective: $1250 in 1914 was a very good wage.
 To find the equivalent amount of income in 1935, we could multiply 3.36 by average earnings in 1935 ($583.38).
 The result is about $1960.
-Notice that the same result is reported by the Relative Values-US $ comparator as the relative economic status of $1250.
+Notice that the same result is reported by the Relative Values-US $ calculator as the relative income of $1250.
 As before, the $1960 estimate is a bit larger than the estimate using the CPI ($1770).
-This occurs because earnings have risen faster than inflation, thanks to productivity growth that ultimately generates real economic growth.
-Since this result represents the equivalent amount of income, we’ll call it the “economic status of the $1250.”
+This occurs because earnings have risen faster than inflation, thanks to productivity growth which ultimately generates real economic growth.
+Since this result represents the equivalent amount of income, we’ll call it the “relative income of $1250.”

 More practice examples:

 - What is the real value, in 2017, of purchasing a Model T Ford for $290 in 1925?

 - What is the equivalent amount of income, in 2017, needed to buy a 1925 Model T?